sevmorris/debian-post-install-tasks/README.md

 # Add the new user to sudoers
 usermod -aG sudo {username}

+# Check if the change was successful:
+groups {username}

 # Exit root
 exit

 # Switch to the new user
 su {username}

+# Test sudo by listing the contents of the /root directory
+sudo ls -la /root
 ```

 ---